martinkearn/Content/Blogs/AI Services at Future Decoded 2017.md

   - Machine Learning
 ---

-.The nights are drawing in, you've purchased your 'big coat' for the winter and Christmas adverts have started already.... it must be time for Future Decoded again!
+.The nights are drawing in, you've purchased your big coat for the winter and Christmas adverts have started already.... it must be time for Future Decoded again!

 [Future Decoded](https://futuredecoded.com/) is Microsoft's annual UK conference which describes itself as _"A vision of the modern digital business for today and tomorrow"_.
 This year, the conference is held on 31st October & 1st November 2017 at the ExCeL, London.
 If you are not already registered, you can register for free at https://futuredecoded.com.
 Unlike previous years, technical content is split across both days so register for both days if you want the complete picture.